xsscx/srd/code/registers/Readme.md

 An interesting Read but no additional information was provided with respect to Fuzzing those 64 Register Bits, just performing a Bit Flip with the provided example SPRR JIT test code.
 My first thoughts were: What happens when the Program Counter (PC) and/or Link Register (LR) are lightly Fuzzed?
 Pitchfork / Clusterbomb.

+This Public Domain Repo is meant to Document the Results of Testing the iPhone 11 Registers.
+I can not find any similar resource.

 iPhone 11 Register Tests
 =========